-Once you complete the lengthy provider enrollment and provider credentialing process and are awarded a credential by a health insurance company, they will present you a credentialing contract to sign.
+Once you complete the lengthy provider enrollment and provider credentialing process and are awarded a credential by a health insurance company, they will present you with a credentialing contract or managed care contract to sign.
 This contract will officially verify you as a preferred provider within that insurance company’s provider network.
 Becoming a preferred provider can have significant benefits for your practice, as patients who carry that insurance are more likely to discover you and seek your care services.

 However, there are some aspects of signing a provider credentialing contract that may be less than ideal for your practice.
 Most notably, credentialing status means that payment rates are not decided by you, but by the amount of reimbursement that the insurance company agrees to provide for each CPT code corresponding to the patient care services you offer at your facility.